vodori/missing/readme.md

 (topological-sort-with-grouping g)
 ; => [#{:a} #{:c :b} #{:d}]

-; if you'd rather think in dependencies like:
+; If you'd rather, you could define
+; an adjacency graph with edges indicating
+; left 'depends on' right
 ; b depends on a
 ; c depends on a
 ; d depends on b

 (def g' {:b [:a] :c [:a] :d [:b]})

-; then just invert it before sorting:
+; and just invert it before sorting:
 (topological-sort-with-grouping (inverse g'))
 ; => [#{:a} #{:c :b} #{:d}]
 ```